Faculty & Staff - Paul Grosswiler

 Books:

-*Grosswiler, P. (Ed.).
+*Grosswiler, P., ed.
 (2010).
-Transforming McLuhan: Cultural, critical and postmodern perspectives.
-(New York: Peter Lang.)
+Transforming McLuhan: Critical, cultural and postmodern perspectives.
+(New York: Peter Lang).

 *Grosswiler, P. (2006).
 The transformation of Carey on McLuhan: Admiration, rejection, and redemption.
-Explorations in Media Ecology.
-5 (2): 137-148.
+Explorations in Media Ecology, 5 (2) [special issue on James W. Carey]: 137-148.

 *Grosswiler, P. (2006).
 Mapping the full spectrum of values: A Q study of Chinese journalism ethics.
-Journal of Human Subjectivity, 4 (1): 5-32.
+Journal of Human Subjectivity 4 (1): 5-32.

-*Grosswiler, P. (2005).
-Instant steal!
-The media ecology of plagiarism.
-Explorations in Media Ecology, 4 (3-4): 305-314.
+*Grosswiler, P. (2005) Instant steal: The media ecology of plagiarism.
+Exlorations in Media Ecology 4 (3-4): 305-314.

-*Grosswiler, P. (2005).
-Subjectivity or the death of the subject: Q theory vs. postmodern theory.
-Journal of Human Subjectivity, 3 (1): 39-58.
+*Grosswiler, P. (2005) Subjectivity or the death of the subject: Q theory vs. postmodern theory.
+Journal of Human Subjectivity 3 (1): 39-58.

 +*Grosswiler, P. (2004).
 Dispelling the alphabet effect.
-Canadian Journal of Communication, 29 (2): 145-158.
+Canadian Journal of Communication 29 (2): 145-158.

 *Grosswiler, P. (2004).
 Neural network analysis as an alternative to factor analysis in the mapping of intersubjectivity in Q-methodology communication research.
-Journal of Human Subjectivity, 2 (1): 109-134.
+Journal of Human Subjectivity 2 (1): 109-134.

 +*Grosswiler, P. (2000).
 The hated and the cherished: Technology and print culture concepts of free speech.
 The Maine Scholar, 13: 139-160.